-Among the means of PST, mean scenery score has a maximum value (4.6267) with standard deviation 0.6 and mean price score has a minimum value (3.92) with standard deviation 0.43.
-Scenery score has arithmetic mean, greater than overall mean (4.27) of PST (i.e. mean of PSVS) whereas price scores and thrill scores have mean smaller than mean PSVS.
-Similarly, the mean satisfaction score is 4.3603 with a standard deviation of 0.4.
-This means satisfaction score lies above mean PSVS and below mean PSQS.
+Among the means of RATER scores for female, assurance score has a highest mean (4.64) with standard deviation 0.65 followed by responsiveness score, empathy score, reliability score and tangible score.
+Among the means of PST scores, scenery score has a highest mean (4.67) with standard deviation 0.48 followed by thrill score and price score.
+Similarly, the mean satisfaction score is 4.36 with a standard deviation of 0.38.
+This means satisfaction score lies above mean PSVS (4.27) and below mean PSQS (4.44).
 These results indicate that the contribution of perceived service quality to customer satisfaction is higher than that of perceived service value.